Carbon-Farm-Network/Requirements-Doc/planning-inventory.md

 ## Logic forwards

 The following logic is for just before the season starts.
 It will be more complex after there are new economic events that have created new inventory as part of the new season.
-More thought needed on that.
+More thought needed on that, but can wait until the next milestone that includes events.

 Input to output (same stage):
 ```